 Research and Development

-We actively engage with local water agencies and other government agencies, at times confronting them with deficiencies in their published information, urging them to address water quality issues and pursue more responsible regulatory policies.
+Today, we actively engage with local water agencies and governmental departments, at times confronting them about deficiencies in their published information, urging them to address water quality issues and pursue more responsible regulatory policies.
 We also work with grassroots organizations and initiatives at the policy level to bring attention to water issues, locally and nationally.
-While we work primarily with local communities and other regional actors, we maintain a global outlook on water quality issues.
+While we work primarily with local communities and other regional actors, we maintain a global outlook on water issues.

-We’re a SMA-based NGO obsessed with helping communities at risk obtain adequate supplies of safe, healthy drinking water.
+We’re a community focused, data-driven, and science-oriented NGO (non-governmental organization) based in San Miguel de Allende.
+We empower at-risk communities to obtain adequate supplies of safe and healthy drinking water.
 The organization got its start in 2010 with a mission of improving lives in impoverished rural communities through affordable sustainable solutions.
-Knowing the primacy of safe drinking water for good health, we developed and began manufacturing ceramic water filters that remove biological pathogens.
+Knowing the importance of safe drinking water for good health, we developed and began manufacturing ceramic water filters that remove biological pathogens.

-Concerned about levels of mineral contaminants in local water supplies, in 2012 we initiated a program of well-water testing and monitoring to document the steadily worsening conditions.
-Recognizing that water can be free of biological pathogens but still be unhealthy due to mineral contaminants, we developed programs for constructing rainwater cisterns in schools, community centers and homes.
+Concerned about levels of mineral contaminants in local water supplies, in 2012 we initiated a program of well testing and monitoring to document the steadily worsening water quality and scarcity conditions.
+Recognizing that water can be free of biological pathogens but still be unhealthy due to mineral contaminants, we developed programs for constructing rainwater harvesting systems in schools, community centers, and homes.
 In parallel, we began researching affordable alternatives for removing arsenic and fluoride from well water.
 In 2015, with our focus now exclusively on water issues, we changed our name to Caminos de Agua.

-Today Caminos de Agua is a team of ten full- and part-time employees, plus several graduate-level engineering and public interest interns from Engineers Without Borders-UK and other prestigious universities and institutions.
-We’re a mix of expat residents and Mexicans, technologists and community organizers, researchers and educators; united by our concern for public health and welfare.
-We’re organized as a registered nonprofit in both the U.S. and Mexico.
+Today, Caminos de Agua is a team of ten full- and part-time employees, plus several graduate-level engineering and public interest interns from Engineers Without Borders UK and other universities and institutions.
+We’re a mix of expat residents and Mexicans, technologists and community organizers, researchers and educators — united by our concern for public health and welfare.
+Caminos de Agua is organized as a registered nonprofit in both the U.S. and Mexico.